Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Disable cookies

-Cookies created by the SDK can be disabled altogether using the `disableCookies` option.
+Disable cookies created by the SDK with the `disableCookies` option.
 When you disable cookies, the JavaScript SDK defaults to using `localStorage` to store its data.
  LocalStorage is a great alternative, but can't track cookies across domains.
  Because access to `localStorage` is restricted by subdomain, you can't track anonymous users across subdomains of your product (for example: `www.amplitude.com` vs `analytics.amplitude.com`).